Ragya-20/Web/readme.md

 ## DAY 3
 - Learnt the purpose of using hooks (for updation in UI).
 - Made own project to see the working of hooks.

+---
+## DAY 4
+- Learnt the meaning of virtual DOM, fiber, reconciliation.
+- Started a project with tailwind.